SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 This Blueprint uses the Z2M (Zigbee2MQTT) imported Action sensor to sort out the multitude of commands from the Xiaomi Magic Cube Remote.
 The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
 Functions that are left empty will simply do nothing.

-## :arrow_down: Get Started
+## 📩 Get Started

-Updates will be published on my [GIT repository ](https://github.com/SirGoodenough/HA_Blueprints) with the rest of my Home Assistant Blueprint collection.
+Updates will be published on my [GIT repository](https://github.com/SirGoodenough/HA_Blueprints) with the rest of my Home Assistant Blueprint collection.

 I have 2 of these cubes.
 If you aren't careful they trigger and do all kinds of things just sitting on the desk.
 Awesome when you want it to do this, but a HUGE PITA if you don't.